New Ecology at Conferences

 Principal Director of Decarbonization Marty Josten presented at the 2025 National Home Performance Conference in New Orleans in a session called Deep Energy Retrofits: Lessons Learned in Multifamily.
 Marty and Relay Network members showcased a series of geographically diverse Deep Energy Retrofit projects in multifamily housing.

-Senior Energy Engineer Justin Iovenitti and Energy Engineer Corey Crews-Williams lead the session Decarbonizing Affordable Housing: Achievements Through Energize Delaware's Multifamily Program at the Green Building United Sustainability Symposium.
+Justin Iovenitti (left) and Corey Crews-Williams (right) present Decarbonizing Affordable Housing: Achievements Through Energize Delaware's Multifamily Program

 Previous